ocoboco/cloud-config-toolkit/usage-tutorial.md

 You can push as many versions of the application configuration as you want.
 The only restriction is that versions are immutable.

-To download an application configuration version simply use the command:
+To download from remote storage an application configuration version use the command:

 ```
 cct download -v 1.0.0 -d application-config-v1.0.0.json
 ```

-The file `application-config-v1.0.0.json` has the application configuration of version `1.0.0`.
+The file `application-config-v1.0.0.json` is the application configuration of version `1.0.0`.

-To download an application configuration already filled with defaults (aka exported), use the download export command:
+To download an application configuration already filled with defaults (a.k.a. exported), use the download export command:

 ```
 cct download-export -v 1.0.0 -d application-config-exported-v1.0.0.json